andrewt3000/MachineLearning/neuralNets.md

 GRU - Gated Recurrent Unit - Introduced by Cho.
 Another RNN variant similar but simpler than LSTM.
 It contains one update gate and combines the hidden state and memory cells among other differences.

 Beam Search - keep track of several of the most probable sequences and then choose the highest probability path.
 This lowers the risk a single bad probability in the sequence getting you on the wrong track.
+[See udacity video](https://classroom.udacity.com/courses/ud730/lessons/6378983156/concepts/63733319420923#)